 Protect Your Assets.
 Qualify for Care.
 Preserve Your Legacy.

 “We thought we had to lose everything to qualify for Medicaid.
-Our attorney showed us how to protect our home and savings while still getting the care mom needed.”
+Our medicaid planning attorney showed us how to protect our home and savings while still getting the care mom needed.”

 This is what proper Medicaid planning looks like—and it’s exactly what Illinois families achieve when they work with experienced Medicaid planning attorneys who understand both the law and the stakes.